gioUbbiali/The-List-of-Sustainability-Ontologies/README.md

 ## Description

-This repository maintains the List of Sustainability Ontologies.The List of Sustainability Ontologies documents the ontologies and terms explored during the review assessment performed in the article referred to in the "publication and documentation" section of this repository (Annex 1 of this publication).
+This repository maintains the List of Sustainability Ontologies.The List of Sustainability Ontologies documents the ontologies and terms explored during the review assessment performed in [Ubbiali *et al.* (2024)](https://doi.org/10.31219/osf.io/z8uqr), (Annex 1 of this publication).

 The List of Sustainability ontologies is a starting basis for developing a catalog of ontological resources addressing sustainability and sustainable development.